ct123098/Intro-to-Database-hw/MP2-XML/README.md

 - "delete course" can only be called when the course does not have any student.

-- Course A having a prerequisite course B means a student can register course A only if the student gets the grade of course B.
+- Course A having a prerequisite course B means a student can register course A only if the student have gotten the grade of course B (We do not care about the student's grade).

 - "remove a student from course" takes effect only if the student does not get the grade.
 The reason of this design is that otherwise the prerequisite requirement may break.